HugoGresse/Ical2Api/README.md

 ### TODO List:

+g

+-   [ ] Stats and explanations (how it works, how it is secure) on home
 -   [ ] Secure event pages for be either publci readable or password protected / token
 -   [ ] Add slack webhook within iCal2Api using a Slack App
 -   [ ] User management